 5 Key Steps for Contact Center Assessment

 1. Analyze the Data: Our team analyzes Customer feedback and Contact Center data before setting foot on site.
-Assessing performance against best –in-class operations helps us determine potential areas for improvement.
-Contact centers generate tons of data, and we sift through it all, along with information on staffing, organization, processes and technology.
-Even basic metrics, such as reason for contact and number of transfers, can be revealing.
+Assessing performance against best-in-class operations helps us determine potential areas for improvement.
+Contact centers generate tons of data, and we sift through it all, along with information on staffing, organization, processes, and technology.
+Even basic metrics, such as the reason for contact and number of transfers, can be revealing.

 3. Evaluate and Leverage People, Process and Technology: Northridge consultants will collectively conduct interviews, focus groups, and observe the way people execute their roles.
 These steps provide unique insights into the pace and pressures within the contact center and the ability of the agent to focus on taking care of the customer

-Do agents possess the right skills and have they received the right level of training to be successful?
+- People: Do agents possess the right skills and have they received the right level of training to be successful?
 Are agents empowered to resolve issues?
-Is a supervisor readily available for support and serving as a world class coach?
+Is a supervisor readily available for support and serving as a world-class coach?